dehezhang2/Notes/algorithm princton.md

   * divide the plane into two subplanes by using the vertical line through the points (left plane become left child)
   * similar but use horizontal line in the second interation (up plane become right child)
 * Find point in rectangle
-  * Goal: find all the poins in a query axis-aligned rectangle
+  * Goal: find all the points in a query axis-aligned rectangle
     * check if point in node lies in given rectangle
     * Recursively search left/bottom (if any could fall in rectangle)
     * Recursively search right/top(if any could fall in rectangle)